 Keep drinks simple.
 When we have people over we serve tea (sweet and unsweet), lemonade with our homegrown juice, water and coffee.
 We’ve been to many parties that have canned soda or bottled water and most of it gets wasted.
 People put their cans or bottles down and can’t remember where they set it, so they get a new one.
 We avoid this by not serving these.
 I make several quart jars of tea and lemonade concentrate so that when the dispensers need to be refilled we can just put in the pre-sweetened concentrate and add water.

 Accept help.
 I mentioned this before but I can’t stress it enough, if someone asks if they can bring something or do something, let them.
-I struggle with this but last year we had Josiah’s graduation party with about 50 guests and the next day Christian and Lizzy’s baby show with another 50 or so guests.
+I struggle with this but one weekend we were hosting a graduation party with about 50 guests on Saturday and the next day a baby shower with another 50 or so guests.
 A good friend and her daughter who had graduated the year before came over both mornings to help me with whatever I needed.
 It was such a great time of fellowship and it was fun seeing a glimpse of what a kitchen full of daughters and daughters-in-law will be like one day.
 There is no way I could have done everything and enjoyed our guests without their help.

 Practicing hospitality doesn’t have to be expensive or complicated.
 It does take effort though, you can’t wait until the day before you’re supposed to have 20 guests to decide what to serve or to clean your whole house.
 One of the things I’m learning more and more is that if I just have simple systems in place to keep my house clean (not necessarily tidy, just clean) hospitality is so much easier.